PRETgroup/ForeC/ForeC Compiler/Readme.md

 * Support scalar shared variables and whether they need a combine function.
 * Check for potentially instantaneous loops.

-A ForeC source program is mapped directly into a graph that is constructed from a set of connected blocks.
-The graph represents the program's control-flow and concurrency.
+A ForeC source program is parsed into an abstract syntax tree and then transformed into a control-flow graph that represents both the concurrency threads and the control-flow of each thread.
 Hence, we call this graph a Concurrent Control-Flow Graph (CCFG).
-There are two classes of blocks: asynchronous and synchronous.
-Asynchronous blocks correspond to C-statements while synchronous blocks correspond to ForeC statements.
+There are two types of CCFG nodes: asynchronous and synchronous.
+Asynchronous nodes correspond to C-statements while synchronous nodes correspond to ForeC statements.
 In addition to forming the foundations of an intermediate format, this graph can be visualised to provide a graphical means for inspecting the program.
 Using this visualisation, explicit parallelism is